 [In accordance with SPC section 3.5, special precautions regarding impact on the environment and risk mitigation measures e.g. treated dogs should not be allowed to enter surface water for 48 hours after treatment to avoid adverse effects on aquatic organisms.]

-<Other precautions:> [E.g. chemical reactions of the VMP with furniture or clothes.]
+<Other precautions:> [In accordance with SPC section 3.5, particular risk regarding non-target species, chemical reactions of the VMP with furniture or clothes.]

 <Pregnancy:>